camunda/blog.camunda.org/content/post/2017/06/camunda-bpm-custom-batch-1.0.0.md

 Have you ever tried to create your own custom batch with Camunda BPM?
 Well, I did, and it was very time consuming and quite complex.
 There is no any really public API for this purpose.
-You have to work at entity level, and take care that batch configuration uis saved to ByteArray database table.
+You have to work at entity level, and take care that batch configuration is saved to ACT_GE_BYTEARRAY database table.

 That's why I've decided to create the [Camunda BPM Custom Batch](https://github.com/camunda/camunda-bpm-custom-batch) Extension.
-Thanks to [Kühne + Nagel](https://home.kuehne-nagel.com/) for sponsoring the extension!

 The goal of this extension is to provide a simple way of using the Camunda Batch functionality for your own purpose.